Killing of Stephon Clark: Shooting

-The Sacramento Police Department stated that on Sunday, March 18 at 9:18 p.m., two officers responded to a 9-1-1 call that an individual was breaking car windows.
+The Sacramento Police Department stated that on Sunday, March 18 at 9:18 p.m., two officers responded to a 9-1-1 call reporting an individual who was breaking car windows.
 In a media release after the shooting, police stated that they had been looking for a suspect hiding in a backyard.
-They said the suspect was a thin black man, 6 ft 1 in in height, wearing dark pants and a black hooded sweatshirt.
-A sheriff's helicopter spotted a man at 9:25 p.m., in a nearby backyard and told officers on the ground that he had shattered a window using a tool bar, run to the front of that house, and then looked in an adjacent car.
+They said the suspect was a thin black man, 6 ft 1 in in height, and wearing dark pants and a black hooded sweatshirt.
+A sheriff's helicopter spotted a man at 9:25 p.m. in a nearby backyard and told officers on the ground that he had shattered a window using a tool bar, ran to the front of that house, and then looked in an adjacent car.

-Officers on the ground entered the front yard of Clark's grandmother's home, and saw Clark next to the home.
-Vance Chandler, the Sacramento Police Department spokesman, said that Clark was the same man who had been breaking windows, and was tracked by police in helicopters.
+Officers on the ground entered the front yard of Clark's grandmother's home and saw Clark next to the home.
+Vance Chandler, the Sacramento Police Department spokesman, said that Clark was the same man who had been breaking windows and was tracked by police in helicopters.
 Chandler said that when Clark was confronted and ordered to stop and show his hands, Clark fled to the back of the property.

-Police body camera footage from both of the officers who shot Clark recorded the incident, though the footage is dark and shaky.
-In the videos, officers spot Clark in his grandmother's driveway and shout "Hey, show me your hands.
+Police body cameras worn by both of the officers who shot Clark recorded the incident, though the footage is dark and shaky.
+In the footage, the officers spotted Clark in his grandmother's driveway and shouted "Hey, show me your hands.
 Stop.
 Stop."
-The video shows that the officers chased Clark into the backyard and an officer yells, "Show me your hands!
+The officers chased Clark into the backyard, and an officer yelled: "Show me your hands!
 Gun!"
-About three seconds elapse and then the officer yells, "Show me your hands!
+After about three seconds, the officer yelled, "Show me your hands!
 Gun, gun, gun", before shooting Clark.